NuNetwork/nunetwork.github.io/_pages/list-nubits.md

 ## NuBits

-Traders use NuBits for hedging, arbitrage, and savings.
+Traders use NuBits for hedging, arbitrage, savings, and transfers between exchanges.
+We bring always available liquidity to your exchange.
 USNBT was #1 in trading volume at Bittrex with $86M/24h in February.

 - United States NuBits (USNBT), `--unit B` or port `14002`
 - Chinese NuBits (CNNBT), `--unit Y`